Barbecue chips for breakfast and lunch

 Grateful For Community, Communication, and Celebration

 I want to travel back fifty years to the parking lot of a Grateful Dead show; sitting in my light blue lawn chair with flowers adorned in my hair, I would be enjoying the best years of my life, living on tye-dye, Vitamin C, and community.
 I would be mesmerized by the sense of compassion that echoed from the band’s audio-speakers directly into my soul and unto the colony of souls around me.
 The Grateful Dead’s members and music radiated passion as they jammed with their crowd full of kindred spirits whom were: present, dancing, and simply, existing.
 Avoiding labels, as per usual, the Grateful Dead members took on more than just the role of being musicians; they became a guide for those who wanted to join their long, strange trip towards discovery.
 Much like philosophers, the Grateful Dead, transcended ordinary contemplation in search of the ever-elusive ultimate truth of all existence, more commonly known as, the purpose of life.
 Those who journeyed alongside the band– the followers who took a risky decision to turn on, tune in, and dropout– became known as Dead Heads.
 Dead Heads held a crucial role in the development and transformation of the 1960’s counterculture into a sustainable society that would take mainstream culture into a higher-minded realm of perception.
-The Grateful Dead and their dedicated followers, the Dead Heads, contained positive, moral characteristics;; through togetherness, these hippies sought to spread and inspire peace; while, incidentally, establishing a popular culture that embodied ideals of equality and acceptance.
+The Grateful Dead and their dedicated followers, the Dead Heads, contained positive, moral characteristics; through togetherness, these hippies sought to spread and inspire peace; while, incidentally, establishing a popular culture that embodied ideals of equality and acceptance.

 Popular, or pop, culture is defined as the cultural activities or commercial products and productions reflecting, suited to, or aimed at the tastes of the general masses (Merriam Webster, 2012).
 Pop culture is what results from a new medium that communicates a greater message to a large amount of people, whether good or bad (Ucalgary, 2012).
 The Grateful Dead’s positive view to approaching life set up a philosophy that would be followed and carried throughout generations to come.
 The phenomenon started in 1965, when the Grateful Dead formed a band in a tiny, communal apartment, located on 710 Asbury Street in San Francisco, California (Hippie Dictionary, 2004).
 The Grateful Dead “built a large following” through free concerts, and mainly, through their leadership of the growing hippie movement (Hippie Dictionary, 2004).
 Each member contributed to each other’s progress in the steady search for peace through unity.

-Stemming from the members, lyrics, and festivals, The Grateful Dead, has had a lasting and multi-faceted impact on pop culture.
+Stemming from the members, lyrics, and festivals, The Grateful Dead, continues to have a lasting and multi-faceted impact on pop culture.
 Bringing all people together and not worrying about the artificial aspects of life remains to be the main message demonstrated through the actions of self-acclaimed Grateful Dead fanatics.
-By traveling throughout the United States with many followers entail, masses of people were merged together.
+By traveling throughout the United States with many followers in caravan, masses of people were merged together.
 Creating more than just a fan base, but a sense of friendly civility and shared meaning (Hippie Dictionary).
 Due to their immense emphasis of using good, ethical character and acting with general kindness, Dead Heads can provide a positive influence on those who meet them.
 To recognize all the small benefits of life we are missing, it is crucial to take moments out of the daily routine of life, and live for the voyage, not the destination.

-We, as tiny beings lost in the vastness of this universe, cannot control nature, nor can we manage the responsibilities that come along with unrestrained free-will.
+We, as tiny beings within the vastness of this universe, cannot control nature, nor can we manage the responsibilities that come along with unrestrained free-will.
 The individuals who seek to understand and obtain both of these types of freedom are soul-seeking, spirit-searching individuals called hippies; the term hippie took flight during the early 1960’s and originates from the word “hip.”
 These people are described as, “In the know,’ or ‘aware” (Hippie Dictionary, 2004).
 The counterculture of the 1960’s was made up of hippies, who openly expressed “a moral rejection towards the established society”(Hippie Dictionary).
 Moreover, this brought additional attention to the Grateful Dead, since they were the soundtrack of the hippies’ expedition towards peace.
 This potential revolution: for peace, for freedom, for basic human rights; this is the message that brought life to the Grateful Dead, and it is what Dead Heads from all generations live to pass on.

 This counterculture projected compassion and freedom while dancing through the day, sunrise till moonlight till sunrise again; together the heads formed a whole organism, where each person sought to jive altogether on compatible levels, good vibes, if you will.
 Rain or shine, bad day or good day, dead or alive, the Grateful Dead’s message that everything is going to be alright continues to speak to listeners.
 The Dead Heads embodied a lust for living life each and every day, and this lust spread faster than the fad of the water bed.
 Perpetually, through the youth of the 1960’s and the youth of today, the quest for ultimate happiness and non judgemental acceptance continues to be passed on.